dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 It is anticipated
 that the files produced can be subject to further compression using general purpose compression tools.
 Measurements show that blocking significantly reduces the CPU required to perform such strong compression.
-See (#sample-data-on-the-cdns-format).
+See (#simple-versus-block-coding).

 * metadata about other packets received should also be included in each block.
 For example, counts of malformed DNS packets and non-DNS packets
 (e.g. ICMP, TCP resets) sent to the server may of interest.